-In acquiring or disposing of real In accordance property or equipment or with the latest right-of-use assets thereof where the transaction amount reaches twenty percent (20%) of the Company's paid-in capital or NT\$300 million or more. the Company. unless with transacting а domestic government agency, engaging others to build on its own land, engaging others to build on rented land, acquiring or disposing equipment or right-of-use assets thereof held for business use, shall obtain an appraisal report prior to the date of occurrence of the event from a professional appraiser and shall further comply with the following provisions:
+In acquiring or disposing of real In accordance property or equipment or with the latest right-of-use assets thereof where the transaction amount reaches twenty percent (20%) of the Company's paid-in capital or NT\$300 million or the Company. more. unless transacting with domestic а government agency, engaging others to build on its own land, engaging others to build on rented land, acquiring or disposing equipment or right-of-use assets thereof held for business use, shall obtain an appraisal report prior to the date of occurrence of the event from a professional appraiser and shall further comply with the following provisions:

-- Where due to special circumstances it is necessary to give a limited price, specified price, or special price as a reference basis for the transaction price, the transaction shall be submitted for approval in advance by the board of directors; the same procedure shall also be followed whenever there any subsequent change to the terms conditions and of the transaction. - Where the transaction amount is NT\$1 billion or more, appraisals from two or more professional appraisers shall be obtained. - 3.
-Where any one of the following applies circumstances with respect to the professional appraiser's appraisal results, unless all the appraisal results for the assets to be acquired are higher than the transaction amount, or all the appraisal results for the assets to be disposed of are lower than the transaction amount, a certified public accountant shall be perform engaged to the appraisal in accordance with the provisions of Statement of Auditing Standards No. 20 right-of-use assets thereof where the transaction amount reaches twenty percent (20%) of the Company's paid-in capital or NT\$300 million or more. the Company. unless transacting with а domestic government agency, engaging others to build on its own land, engaging others to build on rented land, or acquiring or disposing equipment or right-of-use assets thereof held for business use, shall obtain an appraisal report prior to the date of occurrence of the event from a professional appraiser and shall further comply with the following provisions:
+- 1. Where due special to circumstances it is necessary to give a limited price, specified price, or special price as a basis for reference the transaction price, the transaction shall be submitted for approval in advance by the board of directors; the same procedure shall also be followed whenever there any subsequent change to the terms conditions of and the transaction. - Where the transaction amount is NT\$1 billion or more, appraisals from two or more professional appraisers shall be obtained. - 3.
+Where any one of the following applies circumstances with respect to the professional appraiser's appraisal results, unless all the appraisal results for the assets to be acquired are higher than the transaction amount, or all the appraisal results for the assets to be disposed of are lower than the transaction amount, a certified public accountant shall be perform engaged to the appraisal in accordance with the provisions of Statement of Auditing Standards No. 20 right-of-use assets thereof where the transaction amount reaches twenty percent (20%) of the Company's paid-in capital or NT\$300 million or more. the Company. unless transacting with domestic а government agency, engaging others to build on its own land, engaging others to build on rented land, or acquiring or disposing equipment or right-of-use assets thereof held for business use, shall obtain an appraisal report prior to the date of occurrence of the event from a professional appraiser and shall further comply with the following provisions:

-- Where due to special circumstances it is necessary to give a limited price, specified price, or special price as a basis for reference the transaction price. the transaction shall be submitted for approval in advance by the board of directors; the same procedure shall also be followed whenever there is any subsequent change to the terms conditions and of the transaction. - Where the transaction amount is NT\$1 billion or more, appraisals from two or more professional appraisers shall be obtained. - Where any one of the following applies circumstances professional respect to the appraiser's appraisal results, unless all the appraisal results for the assets to be acquired are higher than the transaction amount, or all the appraisal results for the assets to be disposed of are lower than the transaction amount, a certified accountant shall public engaged to render a specific opinion regarding the reason for the discrepancy and the appropriateness of the version of "Regulations Governing the Acquisition and Disposal of Assets by Public Companies", this provision stipulates that the reports or opinions issued by external experts shall follow the self-regulatory rules of their respective allied associations, and the procedures for the accountant to issue an opinion have been covered.
-The relevant words that accountants shall abide by the Statement of Auditing Standards are deleted.
+- Where 1. due special to circumstances it is necessary to give a limited price, specified price, or special price as a basis for reference the transaction price. the transaction shall be submitted for approval in advance by the board of directors; the same procedure shall also be followed whenever there is any subsequent change to the terms conditions of and the transaction. - Where the transaction amount is NT\$1 billion or more, appraisals from two or more professional appraisers shall be obtained. - Where any one of the following applies circumstances respect to the professional appraiser's appraisal results, unless all the appraisal results for the assets to be acquired are higher than the transaction amount, or all the appraisal results for the assets to be disposed of are lower than the transaction amount, a certified accountant shall public engaged to render a specific opinion regarding the reason for the discrepancy and the appropriateness of the version of 'Regulations Governing the Acquisition and Disposal of Assets by Public Companies", this provision stipulates that the reports or opinions issued by external experts shall follow the self-regulatory rules of their respective allied associations, and the procedures for lthe accountant to issue an opinion have been covered.
+The relevant words that laccountants shall abide by the Statement of Auditing Standards are deleted.